 Let's Get Ready to iRide!

-To prepare your child’s bicycle and helmet, we encourage you and your child to:
+If your child is using their own bicycle, we encourage you and your child to:

-- Check that the bicycle still fits.
+- Check the bike fit.
 Children should be able to stand over the top tube of their bike with feet flat on the ground.

-- Take a good look at the helmet.
-Adjust the straps so you can slide a couple of fingers under the chin when it is on and the ratchet is tightened.
+- Check the helmet fit.
+Adjust the straps so you can slide 2 of fingers under the chin when it is on and the ratchet is tightened.
 Remember the helmet goes across the forehead and is not tilted back on the head.
-Make sure there are NO CRACKS in the shell.

 At the discretion of each school’s policy, students usually are asked to bring their bikes to a space assigned to their respective class on the morning of their first day of iRide.
 This space is either:

 - Placed indoors in either the gymnasium or the multi-purpose room.

 - Students should not bring their bicycle into their classroom.

 - iRide Summer Camps offer secure storage of bicycles over the course of the 5-day event